summerkiflain/forza/readme.txt

 Thank you for purchasing this theme.
 We put a lot of work behind it, and would appreciate you rating this theme highly in themeforest.
 If you have any issues with the theme, please let us know first.

-For any questions, comments, or suggestions of improvements, please leave a comment at our TF page or send us an email at ndevrstudios@gmail.com

-- Ndevr Studios Ltd.